List of successful votes of no confidence in British governments: First defeat of the Derby–Disraeli ministry (1852)

-The 1852 vote of no confidence in the government of Lord Derby occurred in December 1852 when the government's budget was vetoed in the House of Commons.
+The 1852 vote of no confidence in the government of Lord Derby occurred in December 1852 when the government's budget was rejected in the House of Commons.

-Edward Smith-Stanley, 14th Earl of Derby became Prime Minister in February 1852.
-During his premiership, the Conservative Party only formed a minority in the House of Commons due to the split of the Peelites.
-The general election in July did not strengthen the position of the government whose support in the House was weak.
+Edward Smith-Stanley, 14th Earl of Derby had become Conservative Prime Minister in February 1852 when the Peelites held the balance of power in the House of Commons between the Whigs and the protectionist Conservatives and the previous Whig government had fallen.
+The general election in July did not strengthen the position of the government whose support in the House remained tenuous.

 On 3 December 1852, Chancellor of the Exchequer Benjamin Disraeli proposed the budget for the financial year of 1853–54, in which he increased the house tax.
 It was fiercely attacked by the Whigs and the Peelites.
-On 16 December 1852, after four days of debates, the House voted on the Budget in committee, and the Budget was vetoed by a vote of 286 to 305.
+On 16 December 1852, after four days of debates, the House voted on the Budget in committee, and the Budget was defeated by a vote of 286 to 305.